Obixander/Flowcoach/Docs/Requirement-Specification.md

 ### Subsystem 02: Emotion Panel
 ---
-1. The user needs to se a grid of "Cards" (Images with text) after they login
+1. The user needs to see a grid of "Cards" (Images with text) after they login
 2. The user needs to be able to press on a "card" where they will be sent to the Q&A page that relates to the pressed "card"
 3. The user needs to be able to scroll on the emotion panel